H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 This is the underlying federal boxing law that H.R.
 4624 would amend to add unified boxing organization requirements.

-The U.S. Code chapter contains the Professional Boxing Safety Act provisions referenced in the bill text at 15 U.S.C.
-6301 et seq.
+The U.S. Code chapter contains the Professional Boxing Safety Act provisions (15 U.S.C.
+6301 et seq.) that H.R.
+4624 amends to add the unified boxing organization requirements.

 FTC Bureau of Consumer Protection